CiscoSecurity/amp-00-integration-workflows/docs/source/amp/deployment.rst

 Installation Status
 """""""""""""""""""

-To check if the AMP connector is installed check for the following file ``/opt/cisco/amp/bin/ampdaemon``.
+To confirm if the AMP connector is installed check for the following file ``/opt/cisco/amp/bin/ampdaemon``.

 Connector Status
 """"""""""""""""

-To find the connector version and connector state for Linux computers with the AMP for Endpoints connector you first check ``/opt/cisco/amp/etc/global.xml`` for the version.
-Then, see if the service is running under a process named ``ampdaemon``.
+To find the connector state and version for Linux computers with the AMP for Endpoints connector you first check if there is a running process named ``ampdaemon``.
+To get the version read the value of ``/Signature/Object/config/agent/version`` from ``/opt/cisco/amp/etc/global.xml``.

 MacOS
 ^^^^^